 Nevertheless it is one of the most popular tartans, at all.
 It should also be the one Queen Victoria found to be the most beautiful of all tartans, by the way.

 The kilt is a cheap casual kilt from no longer existing Tartan-Wear Direct in Glasdow.
-On the big picture, bottom left, you can see that the arrangement of the vertical stripes is far from being perfect: Yellow-red-yellow; red-yellow-red; red-yellow-red; where they should all have been red-yellow-red or yellow-red-yellow.
+On the big picture, bottom left, you can see that the alignment of the vertical stripes is far from being perfect: Yellow-red-yellow; red-yellow-red; red-yellow-red; where they should all have been red-yellow-red or yellow-red-yellow.

 I have sold the kilt.